kubernetes/community/contributors/design-proposals/volume-metrics.md

    ```

    `operationExecutorHook` function is a hook that is registered in operation_executor and it will
    initialize necessary metric params and will return a function.
-This will will be called when
+This will be called when
    operation is complete and will finalize metric creation and finally emit the metrics.

 ### Conclusion